mariannazhang/PowerPoint-auto-coding/readme.md

 The template slides (`stimuli.pptm`) are adapted from the [online testing slides from Stanford's Social Learning Lab](http://github.com/sociallearninglab/online_testing_materials), and are designed for use by researchers who run live testing sessions by sharing a PowerPoint slideshow on Zoom.

+There is [an hour long basic video demo of this code](https://stanford.zoom.us/rec/share/vdNnPylMm5UP4nQPozZBKW5riLCHA2-70kaw1uvOUkWbNCb6pE-Ob86nrFj5__lm.3sALdzZfGmAkHRZ4?startTime=1610750420000) (recorded January 15, 2021) available, although this readme goes in more depth and is more up-to-date than the video demo.
+Apologies for the screen share difficulties in the demo!

 ## Why run children live using PowerPoint
 PowerPoint allows researchers to easily present their studies in a rich and engaging format.
 PowerPoint supports simple animations and sounds that make the experience much more dynamic and engaging, as opposed to filling out a static Qualtrics survey together.
 Increased engagement can not only benefit data quality for that study, but also creates a more positive and fun experience that incentivizes parents/guardians and children to return for future studies.